HomeResources › Google LSA for Appliance Repair Companies

 Yes.
 Appliance repair is one of the best fits for LSA of any home service category because the searches that trigger it are almost always urgent.

 When a dryer stops heating or a dishwasher starts leaking under the counter, the homeowner is not in research mode.
 They are in fix-it-now mode.
 They search, they see who is at the top, and they call.
 The decision cycle from search to phone call can be under two minutes.
-That urgency is exactly what LSA is designed to capture, and it is why appliance repair leads from LSA convert at a higher rate than leads from most other advertising channels.
+That urgency is exactly what LSA is designed to capture, and it is why appliance repair leads from LSA convert at a higher rate than leads from most other advertising channels, including Yelp Ads and Facebook Ads.

 The numbers work at multiple price points.
 An LSA lead in most markets costs $20 to $60.
 The average appliance repair call runs $150 to $400 depending on the appliance and the repair.
 Even a simple diagnostic call at $89 covers a significant portion of your lead cost.
 A washing machine motor replacement at $350 returns five or six times what you paid for the lead.
 And because customers who are happy with an appliance repair tend to call the same company when the next appliance breaks, your real return on that first lead is often much higher than the single job it produces.